 I've managed to keep 8, 10 & 12" Wuhan splashes and got rid of my other Wuhans.
 They aren't exactly spectacular when played by themselves but in the context of the music they can stand out as unique and special.
 Hence my fondness for Wuhan splashes (and only their splashes)

-This isn't quite finished but here is the next generation summary of cymbal alloys.I suspect the particular b20 alloy they use may contain impurities, this combined with their various (and often crude) manufacturing processes could result in the smaller diameter cymbals sounding a bit more pleasant - to my ear anyway.
+I haven't had Matt Nolan check all my prose, but here is the next generation summary of cymbal alloys.I suspect the particular b20 alloy they use may contain impurities, this combined with their various (and often crude) manufacturing processes could result in the smaller diameter cymbals sounding a bit more pleasant - to my ear anyway.